 23″ x 25″ x 16″ PVC Coated Galvanized Cage

 Molded Vinyl Fenders

-Capacity: 50 adult turtles
+Capacity: up to 50 adult turtles

 Your Pond King Floating Turtle Trap will catch the most turtles when the water is cooler and turtles are looking to get up and sun bathe.
 Expect higher numbers at first and a declining catch as turtles are removed.
 We have seen as many as 125 turtles removed from a 1 acre pond in one season!

 The most common turtle is commonly referred to as the red eared slider.
 These turtles are considered omnivorous, consuming aquatic insects, tadpoles, snails, crawfish, juvenile fish, dead animals, and plants.
 They will consume fish food readily, but the major problem they pose is the destruction of spawning beds of both bluegill and bass.
-A single female will lay 1-3 clutches of 4-23 eggs each during a season, so keep your Pond King Turtle Trap in year round to keep the numbers of Red Eared Turtles in check.
+A single female will lay 1-3 clutches of 4-23 eggs each during a season, so keep your Pond King Floating Turtle Trap in year round to keep the numbers of Red Eared Turtles in check.

 How to Set the Floating Turtle Trap